4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 pacman -S telegram-desktop
 #
 #
+Done finished the installation of this impressive distro.
 #
+#
+#
+#
+#
+#

-From this point in advance your mind need be inspired...
+## From this point in advance your mind need be inspired...